mries92/EnderBag/readme.md

 ## Permissions
 `enderbag.use` - Allows the player to use the ender bag item
+`enderbag.command` - Allows you to open the ender bag with a slash command /enderbag `enderbag.give.self` - Allows you to give yourself an ender bag `enderbag.give.others` - Allows you to give ender bags to others

 ## Resource pack
 This plugin applies `custom_model_data` to the new item.
 This allows a resource pack to apply a unique skin, and even change the skin based on certain conditions.
 The custom model data is described below, along with a standard resource pack.